For the health of all Bobcats, all group counseling services during Fall 2020 will be provided via HIPAA-compliant Zoom video.

 Facilitator: Sergio Barrios, LCSW

-This group is designed for students who are struggling with connection with others and are seeking a supportive environment to work on improving communication and social skills.
-Topics addressed are thoughts, feelings and behaviors that may be preventing you from having healthy, meaningful relationships.
+This group is designed for students who are struggling with connecting with others and are seeking a supportive environment to work on improving communication and social skills.
+Topics addressed are thoughts, feelings and behaviors associated with social anxiety, problematic shyness, and assertiveness that may be preventing you from having healthy, meaningful relationships.
 An emphasis is placed on applied practice of skills discussed in group.